MichaelCade/90DaysOfDevOps/Days/day33.md

 - In AWS a default VNet is created that is not the case in Microsoft Azure, you have to create your first virtual network to your requirements.
 - All Virtual Machines by default in Azure have NAT access to the internet.
 No NAT Gateways as per AWS.
 - In Microsoft Azure, there is no concept of Private or Public subnets.
-- Public IPs is a resource that can be assigned to vNICs or Load Balancers.
+- Public IPs are a resource that can be assigned to vNICs or Load Balancers.
 - The Virtual Network and Subnets have their own ACLs enabling subnet level delegation.
 - Subnets across Availability Zones whereas in AWS you have subnets per Availability Zones.